mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 When `colorSchemes` is provided, the following features are activated:

-- Automatic switching between light and dark color schemes based on the user's preference.
+- Automatic switching between light and dark color schemes based on the user's preference
 - Synchronization between window tabs—changes to the color scheme in one tab are applied to all other tabs
 - An option to [disable transitions](#disable-transitions) when the color scheme changes

 :::info
-The `colorSchemes` API is an enhanced version of the previous `palette` API.
+The `colorSchemes` API is an enhanced version of the earlier and more limited `palette` API—the aforementioned features are only accessible with the `colorSchemes` API, so we recommend using it over the `palette` API.
-We encourage you to use it as it enables the features mentioned above.
 If both `colorSchemes` and `palette` are provided, `palette` will take precedence.
 :::